kircherlab/MPRAsnakeflow/README.md

 This pipeline processes sequencing data from Massively Parallel Reporter Assays (MPRA) to create count tables for candidate sequences tested in the experiment.

 This is the template for a new Snakemake workflow.
 Replace this text with a comprehensive description covering the purpose and domain.
 Insert your code into the respective folders, i.e. `scripts`, `rules`, and `envs`.
-Define the entry point of the workflow in the `Snakefile` and the main configuration in the `config.yaml` file.
+Define the entry point of the workflow in the `Snakefile` and the main configuration in a `config.yaml` file.

 ## Authors